humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-01-03-css-media-queries-in-javascript-part-1.md

 This code adds a listener for a media query.
 When the query becomes true for the current view state, the listener is executed and the corresponding `MediaQueryList` object is passed in.
 In this way, you can have your JavaScript be just as responsive as your layout without polling.
 So unlike my Gist, this API allows you to monitor the changing view state and adapt the interface behavior accordingly.

 The `matchMedia()` method is available in Chrome, Safari 5.1+, Firefox 9+, and Safari for iOS 5+.
 These represent the browsers that I have access to and can verify.
-Internet Explorer and Opera still don&#8217;t support `matchMedia()` as of their latest versions.
+Internet Explorer and Opera still don't support `matchMedia()` as of their latest versions.

-**Note:** The WebKit implementation is a bit buggy, so `matches` doesn&#8217;t update after the `MediaQueryList` object is created and query listeners don&#8217;t fire.
+**Note:** The WebKit implementation is a bit buggy, so `matches` doesn't update after the `MediaQueryList` object is created and query listeners don't fire.
 Hopefully this will be fixed soon.

 ## Conclusion

 CSS media queries bring a simple feature detection syntax to both CSS and JavaScript.
 I expect that media queries will become a big part of JavaScript coding in the future, alerting developers as to when significant interface changes occur.
-There is no reason that the behavior of a web application shouldn&#8217;t be just as responsive as the layout, and CSS media queries give us that power today.
+There is no reason that the behavior of a web application shouldn't be just as responsive as the layout, and CSS media queries give us that power today.

 ## References